abujafarch/wisdom-client-a11/README.md

 ### Key Features
-- Here students can see the list and rating of all the books and can borrow the books
+- Students can easily browse the library catalog, check availability, and borrow books online.
+The system facilitates seamless borrowing processes, including automated reminders for due dates and renewal options, enhancing convenience for users.
-- School library authorities can add and update new books here
+- Here is a feature where the top 3 readers are featured so that others get interested in reading the book and here are some famous quotes to inspire students to read books
-- Here are some famous quotes to inspire students to read books and a list of three top readers to inspire others to compete.
+- School library authorities can add and update new books. and Students can update their return status immediately upon the return of books.

 ### If you want to run the project locally
 - Clone client side and server side repo
-- Set your own github url if you want
+- Set your own GitHub url if you want
-- Set your firebase authentication details in client side repo and also set the MongoDB details in server side repo
+- Set your Firebase authentication details in client side repo and also set the MongoDB details in server side repo
-- Finally you can modify as your wish.
+- Finally, you can modify it as you wish.